 What are nipple vasospasms?

-Nipple vasospasms are a sudden narrowing of the blood vessels in the nipple.
+Nipple vasospasms (which are also called mammary constriction syndrome) are a sudden narrowing of the blood vessels in the nipple.
 These spasms can prevent blood from getting to certain areas of the nipple, and they often happen in response to cold.

 They are associated with Raynaud’s Phenomenon, and can be quite painful.